Showing posts with label Other. Show all posts

 The CryptO'pinion?

-Techno Cop still scores very highly because of its arcade styles, and killing scumbags is quite simply brilliant.
-Okay, it could have been better in parts but blasting baddies into a pile of mush is bliss.
+Techno Cop still scores very highly because of its arcade style, and killing scumbags is quite simply brilliant.
+Okay, it could have been better in parts, but blasting baddies into a pile of mush is bliss.
 I loved it.

 Download for floppy or hard drive.